web3-master/zoo-nft-market/README.md

-# My NFT Market
+# Zoo NFT Market
-Simple but full fledged NFT market.
+Simple but full fledged NFT market for all animals in the zoo.